-Every three years, SWAP is subject to an External Quality Assessment of Internal Audit Activity.
+Every five years, SWAP is subject to an External Quality Assessment of Internal Audit Activity.
 The last of these was carried out in February 2020 which confirmed conformance with the Public Sector Internal Audit Standards.
-At the time of writing, SWAP was in the process of being subject to the subsequent review.

 Conflicts of Interest

 We are not aware of any conflicts of interest within the Service that would present an impairment to our independence or objectivity.
 Furthermore, we are satisfied that we will conform with our Institute of Internal Auditors Code of Ethics in relation to Integrity, Objectivity, Confidentiality, & Competency.